-Calm is an app that offers guided meditation, and it can help with bringing peace and joy to your daily life, helping you to overcome negative thoughts and practice stress relief.
-It’s even suitable for people who are unfamiliar with meditation, as it’s designed for beginners.
-Basic courses on meditation are available for free.
-Advanced meditation guides are available, but these have subscription fees.
-This app is ideal for people that are experiencing anxiety, depression, and stress or are looking for career success by achieving mindfulness.
-Calm is available on both Android and iOS devices and there is a free version.
+The Calm app offers guided meditation that may help bring stress relief and joy to your daily life, helping you overcome negative thoughts and relieve stress.
+It’s suitable for people who are unfamiliar with meditation practice, as it’s designed for beginners.
+This app is ideal for people that are experiencing anxiety, depression, and stress or are looking for career success through mindfulness.
+Basic courses on meditation are available for free, although you’ll have to pay a monthly subscription for premium features.
+You can sign up for a seven-day free trial of premium features.
+Calm is available on both Android and iOS devices.

-Sanvello offers clinically validated techniques and support to help with the relief of anxiety and depression symptoms.
+Sanvello offers clinically validated techniques and support to help with the relief of anxiety and depression symptoms, among other mental health challenges.
+It also provides resources, self-care tools, and community support for promoting mental wellness.
+There’s a basic or limited free version or a monthly subscription that offers more features.
 It’s available on the App Store and Google Play.

 Breathe2Relax is an app that’s specifically designed for stress management.
-The app teaches therapeutic breathing exercises and helps you practice self-care.
+The app shows how stress can affect the body and teaches therapeutic breathing exercises.
+It focuses on a technique called diaphragmatic breathing through various deep breathing exercises and techniques.
 It is available for both Android and iOS devices.

 Need a new hobby?
 Then Recolor is the perfect app for that.
 Recolor is an adult-friendly coloring app.
 Coloring is also another therapeutic technique that will help with calming the mind.
 You can set the difficulty also, which makes it perfect for both beginners and advanced users.
 This app is free, and it is available for both iOS and Android devices and is great if you are focusing on improving mental health care.

-Headspace has become a popular app.
+Headspace has become a popular meditation app.
 It has many benefits, and it can help with multiple issues.
-It offers meditation lessons that focus on most aspects of the user’s personal life such as relationships, wellness, and performance.
-It has hundreds of themed sessions—even insomnia sessions.
+It offers meditation lessons that focus on most aspects of the user’s personal life, such as relationships, wellness, and performance.
+It has hundreds of themed sessions—even insomnia sessions that may include other features like nature sounds.
 Even busy individuals can benefit from this app, as it accommodates users with busy schedules by providing them with shorter sessions.
 It's available for both Android and iOS devices.

 Numerous recent studies are showing that the practice of online therapy administered through mental health apps or online platforms can be useful for those experiencing issues with anxiety, depression, addiction, trauma, and several other mental health concerns.
 In a study published in Current Psychiatry Reports—a peer-reviewed medical journal—researchers examined the effects of mobile therapy apps for symptoms of depression and anxiety.
 The report notes that these modalities offer easier use, particularly due to the proliferation of smartphones, and that there is evidence that shows that mobile apps can successfully reduce symptoms of depression and anxiety.
 Researchers mention that these apps often include many useful aspects of cognitive-behavioral therapy tools (CBT), which is a widely accepted form of treatment that helps individuals reframe negative thought patterns that may be underlying unwanted actions or feelings.